hbdmapi/huobi_futures_Postman/README.md

 ### Huobi Future

-The DEMO now only contains the implementation of these interfaces: query position info(api/v1/contract_position_info),query account info(swap-api/v1/contract_account_info), query kline info(market/history/kline).
+All restful interfaces of Future have been included in the demos.

 ### Huobi Coin Margined Swap

-The DEMO now only contains the implementation of these interfaces: query position info(swap-api/v1/swap_position_info),query account info(swap-api/v1/swap_account_info), query kline info(swap-ex/market/history/kline).
+All restful interfaces of Coin Margined Swap have been included in the demos.

 ### Huobi USDT Margined Swap

-All restful interfaces of USDT Swap have been included in the demos.
+All restful interfaces of USDT Margined Swap have been included in the demos.

 ### Huobi Option

-The DEMO now only contains the implementation of these interfaces: query position info(option-api/v1/option_position_info),query account info(option-api/v1/option_account_info), query kline info(option-ex/market/history/kline).
+All restful interfaces of Option have been included in the demos.

 ## Quick Start